esturcke/cmsc-636-project/proposal/README.md

 ## Introduction

-Organizations typically monitor internal network traffic for threats, many of which can automatically detected and often even mitigated with the help of tools and network appliances like firewalls and intrusion prevention systems (IPS).
+Organizations typically monitor internal network traffic for threats, many of which can automatically be detected and often even mitigated with the help of tools and network appliances like firewalls and intrusion prevention systems (IPS).
 Often these organizations will also have analysts dedicated to determining if further investigation and mitigation should take place for